SudoTraceRoute/Network_Lab_Projects/Ubuntu-Network-File-Sharing/readme.md

    Download a photo from the server

 This lab demonstrates cross-platform file sharing and access control using Samba.
-In a next projects, access to the Ubuntu Server will be restricted via an **OPNsense firewall**, simulating a more secure network environment.
+In the next projects, access to the Ubuntu Server will be restricted via an **OPNsense firewall**, simulating a more secure network environment.

 ---